 Credit cards issued by or affiliated with a US bank (or any other US financial institution) are not accepted in Cuba.

-Useless cards in Cuba: American Express, MBNA, City Bank, Capital one, Egg, Marks & Spenser, Maestro, Alliance & Leicester or any other credit card with US affiliation.
+Some example of useless cards in Cuba: American Express, MBNA, City Bank, Capital one, Diners, Egg, Marks & Spenser, Maestro, Alliance & Leicester, any MasterCard from a Canadian Credit Union, or any other credit card with US affiliation.

 MasterCard and Visa cards (from a non-US bank) are accepted as a form of payment in most hotels, resorts, Restaurants, stores, and tours agencies, but usually, not in open-air markets, handicraft kiosks, small Restaurants, casa particular (private property lodging), smaller hotels or hotels outside the popular tourist areas, privately own restaurant or paladar, street vendors, and many other places off the beaten path.
 Credit cards can also be used in banks or cadedas to withdraw money (CUCs) but remember that your card company will charge you interests starting the day of the transaction.